0neand0nly/nowic/README.md

 ### Web browser
   1. Install `Markdown Preview Plus` extension in your browser(Chrome, Edge).
-  2. Go to `extensions, ë„êµ¬ ë”ë³´ê¸° í˜¹ì€ í™•ìž¥` in the browser's setting
+  2. Go to `extensions, µµ±¸ ´õº¸±â È¤Àº È®Àå` in the browser's setting
-  3. Locate `Markdown Preview Plus` and click on the `DETAILS ì„¸ë¶€ì •ë³´`
+  3. Locate `Markdown Preview Plus` and click on the `DETAILS ¼¼ºÎÁ¤º¸`
-  4. Check the option `Allow access to file URLs, íŒŒì¼ URLì— ëŒ€í•œ ì•¡ì„¸ìŠ¤ í—ˆìš©`
+  4. Check the option `Allow access to file URLs, ÆÄÀÏ URL¿¡ ´ëÇÑ ¾×¼¼½º Çã¿ë`
   5. Drag and drop ~.md file in your brower.
   6. For `LaTex`, check the math option in `Markdown Preview Plus` icon in your brower top menubar'.
   7. Enjoy nicely formatted HTML!